sheikhrachel/Spelunker/README.md

 # Spelunker

-Spelunker is a tool that will parse through your codebase and generate automated mocks
+Spelunker is a tool that will parse through your codebase and automatically generate mocks in a test folder for you

 ## Features
 - Autogenerates a 'test' folder if one does not exist